2017 Italian Open (pool)

 was the first Euro Tour 9-Ball pool event in 2017.
-The event was won by Germany's Ralf Souquet who defeated Russia's Ruslan Chinachov 9–5 in the final.
+The event was won by Germany's Ralf Souquet who defeated Russia's Ruslan Chinakhov 9–5 in the final.
 In winning the event, Souquet won his twenty-second Euro Tour event.

 Tournament format

 The event saw a total of 187 players compete, in a double-elimination knockout tournament, until the last 32 stage; where the tournament was contested as single elimination.

 Prize fund

 The tournament prize fund will be similar to that of other Euro Tour events, with €4,500 for the winner of the event.